June Program Updates

 DIRECTIONS: Pre-Retirement Planning Information

-The March DIRECTIONS: Pre-Retirement Planning webinars will be held on Tuesday and Wednesday, March 17 and 18.
-If you are at least 50 years old or covered under a special plan that allows retirement before age 55 and have supervisory approval, join us to learn more about planning for your retirement.
-Register for the March webinar.
+The June DIRECTIONS: Pre-Retirement Planning webinars will be held on Tuesday and Wednesday, June 16 and 17.
+If you are at least 50 years old or covered under a special plan that allows retirement before age 55 and has supervisory approval, join us to learn more about planning for your retirement.
+Register for the June webinar.

 WellNYS Everyday